ed-alvarez/broadsign-docker/README.md

 $ sudo docker-compose up
 ```

 Normally with VidiReports you'd fetch any connected cameras automatically.
-Since this is a container, you'll need to configure each camera feed with `v4l2:///dev/your_device` (`your_device` being the amount of volumes mounted in the image.
+Since this is a container, you'll need to configure each camera feed with `v4l2:///dev/your_device` (`your_device` being the volume mounted on the Docker image.
 By default `/dev/video0`) as an "IP Camera" (See image below).

 ![](public/example-config.png)